ans-group/docs.ukfast.co.uk/source/security/wannacry.md

 UKFast cannot endorse the payment of ransomware to third parties.
 This decision will require serious deliberation within your company to choose the desired option for your business.

 ## Contacting UKFast Support
-Please don’t hesitate to contact our support professionals who can provide assistance and information surrounding this malware
+Please don't hesitate to contact our support professionals who can provide assistance and information surrounding this malware
 * [Priority Support Request](https://my.ukfast.co.uk/pss/add.php)

 * Email [support@ukfast.co.uk](mailto:support@ukfast.co.uk)